-This creamy Chicken and Wild Rice Soup recipe is made with fresh chopped vegetables, chicken, and a wild rice blend in a rich chicken stock.
+This healthy Homemade Chicken and Wild Rice Soup recipe is made with fresh chopped vegetables, chicken, and a wild rice blend in a rich chicken stock.

 Wild Rice is grown in shallow lakes and streams and harvested in late summer.
 It was one of the primary foodstuffs that sustained these tribes through the harsh winters and early springs.
 And, it was so important to their diet that Europeans actually referred to these First Nation tribes as “The Wild Rice People.”